Find keywords, files and moments across your entire Trint back catalog with global search

 If you want to specify how fuzzy the search result can be, you can use the ~ symbol.
 For example, foo~2 would bring up results for food, boo, good, etc.

-How to filter by file type
+How to filter your search

 We hope you have found this article useful.
 If you have any questions, please reach out to us at firstname.lastname@example.org and our team will be happy to help.